Tianxinhuang/DeFace/README.md

 ## TODO List and ETA
 - [x] Code for optimization.

-- [ ] Upload datasets and other adopted data (expected before 2024-12-11).
+- [x] Upload datasets and other adopted data.

 ## Installation